-The Facebook Pixel allows them to measure the results of their ads, build their advertising audience, and drive more targeted sales, giving you a great idea of how much you should advertise on Instagram.
+The Facebook Pixel allows them to measure the results of their ads, build their advertising audience, and drive more targeted sales, giving you a great idea of how to advertise on Instagram and how much.

 Then, they can follow-up with an ad on that user’s feed almost immediately after, like the ad we received below:

 Let’s take a closer look at Glossier’s ad.

 They chose to use a video advertisement because it allowed them up to 60 seconds not only to showcase the different colors that they offer but also how to use their product– making the ad more interactive than a still photo of the finished look.

 Step 3: Choose Your Type of Instagram Advertisement

 The type of Instagram advertisement you choose will depend greatly on what your goals are with your campaign and how your followers most commonly interact with your page.